Succeed in Social Media Marketing

 “The role of marketing ...transcends all borders of an organization, to include everything from front line employees representing the brand, to digital marketing campaigns," said Dr. Jessica Rogers, senior associate dean of marketing at Southern New Hampshire University and author of "The Digital Marketing Landscape: Creating a Synergistic Consumer Experience."
 "I tell students that marketing is a great career as there is the opportunity for both the strategic mind and creative mind to be successful.”

 By exploring the broader field of marketing with a unique focus on social media, you'll come away with the knowledge you need in a variety of professions, including:

-- Marketing manager: Conduct market research, coordinate marketing campaigns and overall marketing strategies, oversee product development and more.
+Conduct market research, coordinate marketing campaigns and strategies, and oversee product development.

 Start Your Journey Toward an Online Social Media Marketing Degree Concentration